Jamienie/mds_capstone_bcstats/README.md

 2. Utilize data science tools to better understand the comments and investigate how they relate to the survey's multiple choice questions.

 ## Getting Started <a name = "getting_started"></a>
 The first step to reproduce this analysis or use the text classification model is to fork the repository.
 However due to sensitive information and file size limitations you will have to undergo additional steps to make sure you have the required files.
-The following requirements are to reproduce the analysis.
-To use the text classification model skip to the USAGE section below.
+The following requirements are needed to reproduce the analysis and use the text classification model.

 ### Prerequisites